12 living room makeover ideas without drilling

 4. Make your cords ... d’accord

 Between your telly, laptop, speakers, and Google Home, your living room sees plenty of cord action.
-Get those plug-in puppies under control with this sweet hack from Sugru mouldable glue.
+Check out this sweet hack to get your cables under control with Sugru Mouldable Glue.

 5. Top off your furniture with tip-top tapestries